-Once you have registered and enrolled, you can log in at any time to complete or review your homework assignments.
-During sign up or throughout the term, if you have any technical problems or grading issues, send an email to support@saplinglearning.com explaining the issue.
-The Sapling Learning support team is almost always faster and better able to resolve issues than your instructor.
+Once registered and enrolled, log in to complete/review homework assignments.
+If you have technical problems or grading issues, email support@saplinglearning.com explaining the issue.
+The Sapling Learning support team is usually faster and better able to resolve issues than your Instructor.